IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Dapr.AspNetCore.Secrets/README.md

 ## What's is Dapr Secrets component?

 Dapr (Distributed Application Runtime) Secrets is a component within the Dapr framework designed to manage sensitive information such as passwords, API keys, and connection strings in a secure manner for distributed applications.
 It provides a standardized and consistent way to access secrets from various secret stores, like Azure Key Vault, AWS Secrets Manager, HashiCorp Vault, and more.
-Dapr abstracts away the complexities of interacting with different secret management systems, enabling developers to easily retrieve and utilize secrets without hardcoding them directly into their application code.
+Dapr abstracts away the complexities of interacting with different secret management systems, enabling developers to easily retrieve and utilize secrets without hard-coding them directly into their application code.
 This enhances security by centralizing secret management and reducing the risk of exposing sensitive data.

 For more information on Dapr Secrets component, check out their [official site](https://docs.dapr.io/developing-applications/building-blocks/secrets/).
 And more specifically for [.Net](https://learn.microsoft.com/en-us/dotnet/architecture/dapr-for-net-developers/secrets-management#use-the-dapr-net-sdk).